 I received my PhD degree at CIMS, New York University in 2016.
 My thesis advisor was Professor Andrew J. Majda.
 My undergraduate major was Mechanical Engineering Fudan University in Shanghai and I received my Master's degree at The School of Mathematical Sciences Fudan University.
 I also spent one year as an exchange student in the Department of Scientific Computing of Florida State University.

 My research interests lie in the contemporary applied mathematics, fluids and geophysics.
-Problems with high-dimensional, turbulent and partial information are particularly what I am concerned with.
+Problems with large dimensional, turbulence and partial information are particularly what I am concerned with.
 Mathematical and physical problems in uncertainty quantification, data assimilation, applied stochastic analysis, inverse problems, high-dimensional data analysis and effective prediction all belong to my research topics.
 I am also devoted to proposing efficient and statistically accurate algorithms to ameliorate the curse of dimensionality for large-dimensional complex systems with strong non-Gaussian features.
-In addition, I'm active in developing both dynamical and statistical models and use these models to predict real-world phenomena related to atmosphere ocean science, climate and other complex systems such as the Madden-Julian Oscillation (MJO), the monsoon and the El Nino Southern Oscillation (ENSO) based on real observational data.
+In addition, I'm active in developing both dynamical and stochastic models and use these models to predict real-world phenomena related to atmosphere ocean science, climate and other complex systems such as the Madden-Julian Oscillation (MJO), the monsoon and the El Nino Southern Oscillation (ENSO) based on real observational data.

 My CV can be found here.